DeveloperC286/is_affected/README.md

 ## Usage
-Is Effected operates upon a range of Git commits in the repositories' history.
+Is Affected operates upon a range of Git commits in the repositories' history.
 To specify the range of commits you can use either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.
 One of these from arguments are required, but they conflict and can not be used together.

 Over the range of commits you can perform two possible operations.
-Either you can list all the effected resources by supplying the `--list` flag.
+Either you can list all the affected resources by supplying the `--list` flag.
-Or you can check that specific resources have been effected, through the `--effects-current-directory` flag or the `--effects <resources>` argument.
+Or you can check that specific resources have been affected, through the `--affects-current-directory` flag or the `--affects <resources>` argument.
-With the `--effects-current-directory` flag the effected resources are checked if they are within the current directory or sub-directories.
+With the `--affects-current-directory` flag the affected resources are checked if they are within the current directory or sub-directories.
-Using the `--effects <resource>` argument you can supply multiple regexes and it is checked if any of the effected resources match any.
+Using the `--affects <resource>` argument you can supply multiple regexes and it is checked if any of the affected resources match any.
-If either of the effects checks are met then Is Effected return a zero status code, otherwise it return a non-zero status code.
+If either of the affects checks are met then Is Affected return a zero status code, otherwise it return a non-zero status code.
 One of the output arguments are required, but they conflict and can not be used together.

 ### Usage - Git Environment Variables
 When looking for a repository the Git environment variables are respected.
-When `$GIT_DIR` is set, it takes precedence and Is Effected begins searching for a repository in the directory specified in `$GIT_DIR`.
+When `$GIT_DIR` is set, it takes precedence and Is affected begins searching for a repository in the directory specified in `$GIT_DIR`.
-When `$GIT_DIR` is not set, Is Effected searches for a repository beginning in the current directory.
+When `$GIT_DIR` is not set, Is Affected searches for a repository beginning in the current directory.

 ### Usage - Logging